pjueon/config-files/README.md

 :PlugInstall
 ```

-5. set neovim as the default editor (ubunt)
+5. set neovim as the default editor (Ubuntu)
 ```shell
 update-alternatives --config editor
 # and select neovim